top of page

 Field Bakery - Gothelney Farm, Nr Spaxton

-10 minutes drive from us, Field Bakery is open for amazing fresh sourdough bread, pastries and more, on Saturday morning 10-2pm.
-Get there early for the best bread, or pre-order for easy pick up.
-Coffee and fresh pastries available too! www.fieldbakery.com
+10 minutes drive from us, the highly regarded Field Bakery is open for amazing fresh sourdough bread, pastries and more, on Fridays Noon-6pm (except 1st Friday of the month) when it is open Saturday 10-1pm.
+Coffee and fresh pastries available too!
+All bread is made from the farms own ancient heritage grains. www.fieldbakery.com

 Blackmore Farm Shop, Cannington